Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Dependent Notions of Symmetry

-There are various ways to define symmetric games, not all of which are distinct.
+There are various ways to define a notion of symmetry, not all of which are distinct.
 In each case we need all players to have the same number of strategies, consequently all games are implicitly $m$-strategy games.
 It is often assumed when defining symmetric games that all players have the same strategy labels and any notion of symmetry will treat the same labels as equivalent.
-We will refer to these as \textit{label-dependent} classifications.
+We shall refer to these as \textit{label-dependent} notions.